Central Michigan CSA Program

 - Midland Michigan

 Want to become a member?
 Great, I’ll help you do that right now.
-First I’d like you to sign up for the CSA newsletter on side of the website.
+First I’d like you to sign up for the CSA Newsletter on the home page of this website.
 This will send an automatic email to you with my contact information.
-Feel free to give me a call.
-You can use your debit or credit card and purchase a share right now on this website.
-We use Pay-Pal, it’s safe and secure.
-If you want to send a check you can do that too.
-Now you’ll need to fill out the form below which asks a few questions about you, you choice of share and location to pick up.
+Feel free to give me a call if you’d lke me to walk you through sign up.
+Once you subscribe to the Newsletter you’ll need to fill out the membership form below which asks a few questions about you, your choice of share and location to pick up.
 This is important because it is what keeps the program organized.
 Below I’ve listed the Options for the 2012 CSA program.
 We have 4 Options~ If you love fresh fruit, check out the premium share options.

 18 Week CSA Full Share